bassem072/chaty/README.md

 - **Image Messages**: Users will be able to send image messages, enriching the ways they can communicate.
 - **Voice Note Messages**: Users will be able to send voice note messages, providing a more personal and expressive way of communication.
 - **Message Reply**: Users will be able to reply to specific messages, making conversations more contextual and organized.
+- **Voice Call**: Users will be able to make voice calls, providing a more personal and immediate way of communication.
+- **Video Call**: Users will be able to make video calls, enhancing the ways users can communicate and interact.
 - **Join and Leave Group Chat**: Users will be able to join and leave group chats as they wish, giving them more control over their group chat memberships.
 - **Improved Group Chat Controls**: Group chat controls will be improved, providing admins with more options to manage their groups effectively.
 - **Group Chat Media Section**: A media section will be added to group chats, allowing users to share and view media files within the group.